Peter Hawker: Early life

-Born in London to Colonel Peter Ryves Hawker and Mary Wilson Hawker (née Yonge), Peter Hawker was educated at Eton and entered military service in 1801 by purchasing a commission as a cornet in The Royal Dragoons (1st Dragoons), soon gaining purchased promotion to captain.
+Born in London to Colonel Peter Ryves Hawker and Mary Wilson Hawker (née Yonge), Peter Hawker was educated at Eton.
+He entered military service in 1801 by purchasing a commission as a cornet in The Royal Dragoons (1st Dragoons), soon gaining a purchased promotion to captain.
 Hawker notes in his diary that: "I was a Captain of Dragoons soon after I was seventeen years old, but paid dearer for it than anyone in the service."

 Military career

 Hawker served with the 14th Light Dragoons under the Duke of Wellington during the Peninsular War.
-He led his squadron in the Battle of Douro (6 May 1809), his regiment thereby earning the battle honour "Douro" for its colours.
-He received a serious thigh wound in the following Battle of Talavera (28 July 1809), was declared unfit, and so resigned and sold his commission.
+He led his squadron in the Battle of Douro (6 May 1809), thereby earning the battle honour "Douro" for his regiment's colours.
+He received a severe thigh wound in the following Battle of Talavera (28 July 1809), was declared unfit, and so resigned and sold his commission.
 In recognition of his service, Hawker was awarded a modest annual pension of £100.
 Despite his injuries and consequent ill health, he was later able in 1815 to accept an active commission as major of the North Hampshire Militia; he was recommended for the post by the then Duke of Clarence, heir to the throne and future King William IV.
 Hawker was made a lieutenant-colonel of the militia in 1821 and ultimately became deputy lieutenant for his county.

 Sportsman and author

-Hawker is best known today for his published works on the sporting activities of shooting, wildfowling and fishing.
-Hawker published his "Advice to Young Sportsmen" in 1814, a popular work with nine impressions in his lifetime, the latest paper edition appearing in 1975.
+Hawker is best known today for his published works on the sporting activities of shooting, waterfowl hunting, and fishing.
+Hawker published his Advice to Young Sportsmen in 1814, a popular work with nine impressions in his lifetime, the latest paper edition appearing in 1975.
 Forty years after Hawker's death, an Australian book reviewer stated, "Probably no book on the subject of sport ever enjoyed so wide or so long sustained a popularity as the Instructions to Young Sportsmen".

-Hawker kept a regular diary which contains observations of Europe before and after the Napoleonic period and of wild-fowling, game-bird shooting and detailed hunting techniques and conditions prevalent in the late 18th and early 19th centuries.
+Hawker kept a regular diary that contains observations of Europe before and after the Napoleonic period and of waterfowl hunting and game-bird shooting, as well as detailed descriptions of hunting techniques and conditions prevalent in the late 18th and early 19th centuries.
 His diary, printed in an abridged form in two volumes, became a popular work.
-The most recent paper edition appeared in 1988.
-Hawker also published an originally anonymous memoir of the Peninsula War.
+The most recent edition was published in 1988.
+Hawker also published an originally anonymous memoir of the Peninsular War.

 Revisionist views

 Hawker's attitudes to guns and shooting have been criticised and parodied from a modern viewpoint in The Economist (in connection with teaching children how to shoot), and in The Times (as being overly bloodthirsty).
 He was even mildly criticised by Sir Ralph Payne-Gallwey, who described Hawker as "something of an egotist" albeit a "good-natured" one) in the introduction to the 1893 edition of the diary.
 Colin Laurie McKelvie, in a forward to the 1988 edition of the diary, found Hawker's personality "unattractive" and observed that he "appears unacceptably self-absorbed, cock-sure and downright arrogant."
-McKelvie mitigates this criticism with praise for Hawker's knowledge, fairness, energy and enthusiasm.
+McKelvie mitigates this criticism by praising Hawker's knowledge, fairness, energy, and enthusiasm.